Astronamathus/Java-Programs-Grade-9/README.md

 Thus feel free to navigate to any program you need.
 Make sure you don't alter any programs or add anything into this repository, it will alter the order and cause confusion.
 Don't edit any of the programs.
+If you find any error, feel free to comment it or report it to me.
+You can contact me on Discord.
+If you don't have my discord, well uhhhh.... forget it.
+Just kidding,
+Astronamathus#8312